Using the library

 It is a stately and beautiful space, one of the most attractive college libraries, and a joy to work in.
 You can find out more about our library’s history here.

 LMH is staffed from 9 to 5 every weekday, with a break for lunch.
-James Fishwick is the Librarian, in charge of acquisitions, external visitors, and overall management of the library.
-Email James via email@example.com to suggest books for the college to buy, or if you have a question but aren’t a current LMH member.
+Jamie Fishwick-Ford is the Librarian, in charge of acquisitions, external visitors, and overall management of the library.
+Email Jamie via email@example.com to suggest books for the college to buy, or if you have a question but aren’t a current LMH member.
 Sally Hamer is the Assistant Librarian, who deals with circulation and reading room management.
 Email Sally at firstname.lastname@example.org to renew books or for any other queries from LMH members.